AntonMu/TrainYourOwnYOLO/README.md

 ## Troubleshooting

+0. If you encounter any error, please make sure you follow the instructions **exactly** (word by word).
+Once you are familiar with the code, you're welcome to modify it as needed but in order to minimize error, I encourage you to not deviate from the instructions above.

 1. If you are using [pipenv](https://github.com/pypa/pipenv) and are having trouble running `python3 -m venv env`, try:
     ```
     pipenv shell